 Item 28.
-"Provision of mobile laboratories to ZNPP and SUNPP"
+"Provision of mobile laboratories to ZNPP and PNPP"

-SUNPP site: completed.
+PNPP site: completed.

-ZNPP site: activities are ongoing in the framework of C(I)SIP measure 14401 (ARMS) with deadline in 2023.
-Ordering Plan was concluded for the manufacture and supply of ARMS equipment, supply and commissioning of two mobile radiological laboratories based on off-road vehicles are planned for 2023.
+ZNPP site: activities are ongoing in the framework of C(I)SIP measure 14401 (ARMS).
+An ordering plan was concluded for the manufacture and supply of ARMS equipment; supply and commissioning of two mobile radiological laboratories based on off-road vehicles were planned for 2023.
+However, due to ZNPP occupation by russia, the measure was postponed to the period after ZNPP de-occupation.